Last Updated on March 20, 2023 by Andrew Pirie

 Week 1: Hard work pays off Donovant 7.64m Long Jump (rev 1)

 Mar 3, 2015

 23-year-old Fil-Heritage Long Jumper Donovant Arriola (aka.
 Donovant Grant) was rewarded after an up and down twelve months with a big personal best of 7.64m (25 feet 1/4 inch).

-The indoor mark set at the New Mexico Invitational at Albuquerque on February 6.
-Has actually broke the national indoor record.
-Which was set by Henry Dagmil at the Asian Indoor Championships last year in Guangzhou of 7.43m
+The indoor mark was set at the New Mexico Invitational at Albuquerque on February 6.
+Has broke the national indoor record.
+Which was set by Henry Dagmil at the Asian Indoor Championships last year in Guangzhou at 7.43m

 “Track legends such as Henry Dagmil. and Joebert Delicano just to name a few have being very supportive of me making my dream” said a delighted Donovant.

 “I hope to play on the same meet as Henry”. said Donovant.

 It hasn’t always been easy for Donovant, whose Filipina mother passed away when he was very young.
 The 6’1 jumper learned about the opportunities to represent the Philippines from his buddy Eric Cray who is from the same town of El Paso.

 Donovant, whose previous best was 7.53m, made an appearance at the 2014 National Games in Pasig, but after straining his hamstring, he could only finish a miserable ninth place in 6.67m.
 However, with the hard work put in by Donovont, strong support from his family, and strong belief from his coach, Jamaican former Olympian Lacena Golding Clarke, he managed to get through the toughest of times.

 Statistically speaking, Donovant’s leap was the 4th of all time by a Filipino with Dagmil (7.99m), Joebert Delicano (7.75m), and Nino Ramirez (7.64m, 1936).